evergreen-innovations/dlc-documentation/docs/_documentation/04_responseAnalysis.md

 The data structure for the netCDF has the coordinates or **time** and **case**, and the variables are the response value arrays that are indexed by **time** and **case**.

-Printing file in python should produce an output with the same coordinates, and the same indexing pattern on the data variables:
+Printing [`xarray`](https://docs.xarray.dev/en/stable/) dataset from netCDF file in python should produce an output with the same coordinates, and the same indexing pattern on the data variables:

 ```
 <xarray.Dataset>